“This post may contain affiliate links. Please read my disclosure for more info.

 Other expenses that are easy to overlook are subscriptions to magazines, membership fees for clubs or kid’s sports, utility bills paid quarterly, haircuts or nail appointments, contributions at work or school, or anything that’s auto-drafted from your account.

 Store purchases can also throw a wrench into your budget if you’re not careful.
 Suppose you go to a store like Target and spend $60-$70 for a variety of household items, food or clothing.
 If you don’t take a few minutes at home and assign each purchase to categories, you’re creating a big black hole in your budget.

 This doesn’t have to take long.
 When you get home and have a minute, just scan down the receipt and write on the back of it, clothes $26, food $18, household $25.
 You get the idea, then enter those as expenses in your budget.

 RELATED POST – 7 Simple Tasks That Saved Me Over $4000 This Year

 2. Is Everyone on the Same Page?

-One of the main reasons for friction in a marriage or relationship is when people aren’t in agreement or have different interpretations of your finances.
-Even if you disagree on your future financial strategy, if you’re implementing a budget for now, then you need to have a mutual understanding on a few things.
+One of the main reasons for friction in a marriage or relationship is when people aren’t in agreement on your spending strategy.
+Even if you disagree on your future financial plans, you have time to talk it over and compromise.
+But if you’re implementing a budget for now, then you need to have a mutual understanding on a few things.

 - The amount of money coming in each month.